taiwan-brown-bear/llm-evaluate/README.md

 step 1: clone the repos to IDE

-step 2: start ollama llm locally
+step 2: start ollama llm locally (use "ollama start" command to start ollama server)

 step 3: set env. variables for llm api keys for openai llm and anthropic llm